tahelka/MazeRunnerVRUnityGame/README.md

 3. **Start the Game**:
    - Start the game within the Unity editor.

 Have fun playing the game and enjoy your VR experience!
 If you encounter any issues or have feedback, feel free to reach out for support.

+## License
+This project is provided for educational and prototyping purposes.
+Commercial use is not permitted without explicit permission from the authors.

+---

+Made with ❤️ and a bit of frustration while debugging Unity NavMesh.